coder/docs/setup/kubernetes/local-preview.md

 ### SSH

-SSH is not configured to run by default on kind deployments.
+With kind, SSH is not configured to run by default.

+With Docker Desktop, SSH will work as long as your machine does not have an existing SSH server running on port 22.

 ### Air-gapped clusters